logo

 Share this article

-You’ve probably experienced this before.
+You have probably experienced this before.

 A stakeholder opens your Power BI report.
 They click through a few slicers.
 They switch pages.
-Then they say, “Can we export this to Excel?”
+Then they say: "Can we export this to Excel?"

 Or: "Can we get another page that breaks this down by region?"

+Then another request comes in.
+And another.
 Soon your report grows from five pages to fifteen.
 Drill-through pages multiply.
 Slicers stack up.
 Bookmarks start controlling hidden states.
 And despite all that effort, users still struggle to detect correlations or identify outliers quickly.

-It’s an exploration design problem.
+It is an exploration design problem.

 What Report Users Actually Need